freelawproject/free.law/content/what-is-a-pacer-page.md

 This is getting into the weeds, but it feels like what she's saying is:

-1. We extract a lot of data from our database in an "original extraction file".
+1. We extract a lot of data from our database in an "original extraction file."

 2. We measure this data and bill you for it.